One Stone, Two Birds: Enhancing Adversarial Defense Through the Lens of Distributional Discrepancy: A New Framework: Distributional Discrepancy-based Adversarial Defense

-Motivated by our theoretical analysis in Section \ref{sec: theo}, we propose a two-pronged adversarial defense method called \emph{\textbf{D}istributional-\textbf{D}iscrepancy-based \textbf{A}dversarial \textbf{D}efense} (DDAD).
-In this section, we will first introduce the concepts of \emph{maximum mean discrepancy} (MMD).
-This will be followed by a detailed discussion of the training and inference process of DDAD.
-We provide a visual illustration for DDAD in Figure \ref{fig: pipeline} and a detailed description of mathematical notations in Appendix \ref{A: notation}.
+Motivated by our theoretical analysis above, we propose a two-pronged adversarial defense framework called \emph{\textbf{D}istributional discrepancy-based \textbf{A}dversarial \textbf{D}efense} (DAD) in this section.
+We first introduce the concepts of \emph{maximum mean discrepancy} (MMD).
+This will be followed by a detailed discussion of the training and inference process of DAD which is illustrated in Figure \ref{fig: pipeline}.
+Detailed description of mathematical notations are in Appendix \ref{A: notation}.